Describe An Object You Find Particularly Beautiful: IELTS Speaking Cue Card

 How do you think objects can hold emotional value?

-Objects can hold emotional value through memories associated with them, like gifts from loved ones or items from significant events.
-They can evoke feelings of nostalgia and connection, reminding us of people, places, or moments that are important in our lives.
+Objects can hold emotional value through memories associated with them, like gifts from loved ones or items from significant life events.
+They can evoke feelings of nostalgia and connection, reminding us of people, places, or experiences that are important to us.

 Do you think beauty is subjective?
 Why or why not?